Seized Jewish Art Collections

 Many Jewish dealers, collectors, merchants, art historians, and critics expressed a vast range of tastes and preferences ranging from abstract art to 18th century furniture to medieval crucifixes, African masks, Albanian swords and Japanese netsuke.

-The German invasion of Western Europe in May and June 1940 produced a massive exodus that included many individuals from the art world—whether consumers, producers or brokers.
-The imposition of anti-Jewish laws by the German military administration in France and the collaborationist government of Marshal Philippe Pétain put an end to the pre-war culture dominated by the so-called School of Paris whose members included Chaim Soutine, Jules Pascin, Camille Pissarro, Max Ernst and many others.
-These artists scattered to the four winds, leaving behind their entire corpus of creation, seeking refuge in small towns across central and southern France.
-Most of their dealers did the same and fled to Spain and Portugal and from there to the United States, often with the courageous assistance of Varian Fry and his Emergency Rescue Committee.
+The German invasion of Western Europe in the spring of 1940 produced a massive exodus that included many individuals from the art world—whether consumers, producers or brokers.
+The imposition of anti-Jewish laws by the German military administration in France and the collaborationist government of Marshal Philippe Pétain put an end to the pre-war culture dominated by the so-called School of Paris, whose members were overwhelmingly Jewish and came to France from the far reaches of Eastern and Southeastern Europe.
+Those Jewish artists who, in the wake of the German occupation of France, did not have the means to escape to neutral havens or to the Americas sought refuge in small towns across unoccupied France, abandoning to an uncertain fate their entire corpus of work in studios, flats, and storage facilities.
+Many art dealers and collectors fled to Spain and Portugal and from there to the United States.

-Barely a week had gone by after the occupation of Paris before representatives of civilian and military agencies began to plunder bookstores, galleries, cultural and educational institutions.
-First, the military administration of MbF began to plunder, followed bythe German embassy in Paris with the help of the so-called Devisenschutzkommando (DSK) and the field police units (GFP).
-As of mid-September 1940, the Einsatzstab Reichsleiter Rosenberg (ERR) became the official overseer and coordinator of cultural plunder in occupied France.
-The pre-ERR period of plunder lasted from June 1940 to October 1940.
+A week had barely gone by after the German Army occupied Paris in June 1940 when representatives of Reich civilian and military agencies began to plunder bookstores, galleries, cultural and educational institutions, newspaper offices and archives.
+The cultural section of the German military administration (MbF) began to plunder under the guise of “safeguarding” cultural treasures, while agents of the German embassy in Paris aided by the so-called Devisenschutzkommando (DSK) and the field police units (GFP), raided the private collections of wealthy Jewish dealers and families like the Rothschilds.
+As of mid-September 1940, the Einsatzstab Reichsleiter Rosenberg (ERR) took over the management and execution of cultural plunder in occupied France, mostly aimed at collections owned by Jews.

-One of the side effects of plunder is the release in the open of objects and works of art kept locked up in private homes, residences, and estates for decades, if not centuries.
-From a strictly art-historical standpoint, the record of the plunder of private collections provides a voyeuristic look into cultural production previouslyn removed from the public sphere.
+One of the side effects of plunder was the release into the open market of objects and works of art kept locked up in private homes, residences, and estates for decades..
+From a strictly art-historical standpoint, the record of the plunder of private collections provides a voyeuristic look into cultural production previously removed from the public sphere.